mowreee/mowreee/README.md

 ## 🚀 About Me

 Hey there!
-I'm **[Your Name]**, a passionate developer who loves building cool projects and exploring new technologies.
+I'm Marc Christian C. Delos Santos, a passionate developer who loves building cool projects and exploring new technologies.
 My main focus is on **.NET, AI, and Cloud Computing**, but I’m always open to learning new things!

 - 🔭 I’m currently working on **SOA implementation in .NET**
 - 🌱 I’m learning **SOLID principles and microservices architecture**